 Compared against scope of translations, if not set, this matches no language.

 You can use Language selection to automate inclusion of all languages.

 Managing users and groups¶

-All users and groups can be managed using Django admin interface, which is
+All users and groups can be managed using the Django admin interface,

 Managing per project access control¶